 What is a sexual assault medical forensic exam?

-A sexual assault medical forensic examination is performed by specially trained medical professionals for the purpose of evaluation and treatment of trauma, treatment of possible exposure to infection, referral to counseling and follow-up medical care, and for the collection of evidence following a report of sexual assault by a victim.
+A sexual assault medical forensic examination is performed by specially trained medical professionals for the purpose of evaluation and treatment of trauma, treatment of possible exposure to infection, and follow-up medical care and for the collection of evidence following a report of sexual assault by a victim.
 The medical well-being of the patient is the primary objective of the medical provider at all times during the examination.

 What happens during a sexual assault medical forensic exam?

-Once consent is obtained from the parent, a medical history is taken by the medical provider to determine injuries and appropriate medical treatment for the patient.
-The next step is a head-to-toe examination, including the genital area, in order for the medical professional to document trauma to any part of the body.
+Once consent is obtained from the parent, a medical history is taken by the medical provider to determine injuries and appropriate medical evaluation and treatment for the patient.
+Details provided during the forensic interview may provide guidance for evaluation and treatment.
+The next step is a head-to-toe examination, including a visual exam of the genital area, in order for the medical professional to document trauma to any part of the body.
 Last, a collection of forensic evidence may be done, and a sexual assault evidence collection kit is sometimes used.